Joao-Dionisio/An-optimization-model-for-power-transformer-maintenance/README.md

 # An optimization model for power transformer maintenance

 This repository contains the paper "An optimization model for power transformer maintenance" and the code it used.
-The paper was accepted for publication in Springer Proceedings in Mathematics & Statistics.
-Requires PySCIPOpt.
+The paper can be accessed at the following link: [https://link.springer.com/chapter/10.1007/978-3-031-46439-3_5](https://link.springer.com/chapter/10.1007/978-3-031-46439-3_5).
 To run the files, do:

 ```